tmawyin/RepData_PeerAssessment1/PA1_template.md

 contains NAs.

 The missing values will be changed using the values obtained in the previous section, that is, using the average values per interval.
-To do so, a dataframe containing all the averages per interval can be obtained and matched to any missing value, as long as the interval number matches.
+To do so, a data frame containing all the averages per interval can be obtained and matched to any missing value, as long as the interval number matches.